-- Federal Agency Name: National Institute of Standards and Technology (NIST), United States Department of Commerce (DoC) - Funding Opportunity Title: Measurement Science and Engineering (MSE) Research Grant Programs for: - (1) the Material Measurement Laboratory (MML); - (2) the Physical Measurement Laboratory (PML); - (3) the Engineering Laboratory (EL); - (4) Fire Research (FR); - (5) the Information Technology Laboratory (ITL); - (6) the Communications Technology Laboratory (CTL); - (7) the NIST Center for Neutron Research (NCNR); - (8) the Center for Nanoscale Science and Technology (CNST); - (9) the Special Programs Office (SPO); - (10) the Standards Coordination Office (SCO); - (11) the International and Academic Affairs Office (IAAO); - (12) the Associate Director for Laboratory Programs (ADLP); and - (13) the Associate Director for Innovation and Industry Services (ADIIS). - Announcement Type: Modification of February 19, 2016 Announcement of Funding Opportunity (see Table above) - Funding Opportunity Number: 2016-NIST-MSE-01 - Catalog of Federal Domestic Assistance (CFDA) Numbers: 11.609: Measurement and Engineering Research and Standards, 11.619: Arrangements for Interdisciplinary Research Infrastructure, and 11.620: Science, Technology, Business and/or Education Outreach - Dates: Applications will be accepted and considered on a rolling basis as they are received.
+- Federal Agency Name: National Institute of Standards and Technology (NIST), United States Department of Commerce (DoC) - Funding Opportunity Title: Measurement Science and Engineering (MSE) Research Grant Programs for: - (1) the Material Measurement Laboratory (MML); - (2) the Physical Measurement Laboratory (PML); - (3) the Engineering Laboratory (EL); - (4) Fire Research (FR); - (5) the Information Technology Laboratory (ITL); - (6) the Communications Technology Laboratory (CTL); - (7) the NIST Center for Neutron Research (NCNR); - (8) the Center for Nanoscale Science and Technology (CNST); - (9) the Special Programs Office (SPO); - (10) the Standards Coordination Office (SCO); - (11) the International and Academic Affairs Office (IAAO); - (12) the Associate Director for Laboratory Programs (ADLP); and - (13) the Associate Director for Innovation and Industry Services (ADIIS). - Announcement Type: Modification of May 22, 2017 Amendment to February 19, 2016 Announcement of Funding Opportunity (See Table above) - Funding Opportunity Number: 2016-NIST-MSE-01 - Catalog of Federal Domestic Assistance (CFDA) Numbers: 11.609: Measurement and Engineering Research and Standards, 11.619: Arrangements for Interdisciplinary Research Infrastructure, and 11.620: Science, Technology, Business and/or Education Outreach - Dates: Applications will be accepted and considered on a rolling basis as they are received.
 See Section IV.4. in the Full Announcement Text of this NOFO.

-When developing your submission timeline, please keep in mind that (1) all applicants are required to have a current registration in the System for Award Management (SAM.gov); (2) the free annual registration process in the electronic
+When developing your submission timeline, please keep in mind that (1) all applicants are required to have a current registration in the System for Award